HR Trends From 2010

-The top ten trends of the decade for Human Resources staff and the employees served at work were not obvious nor were they easy to pick from my original list.
+The top ten trends of the decade for Human Resources staff and the employees served at work were not obvious nor were they easy to pick from the original list.
 Depending on your company size, your location, and the health and progress of your company and industry, the top ten Human Resources trends may have differed for you.

-Although the selection was a challenge, and I still go back and forth, these are my top ten Human Resources trends of the decade.
+Although the selection was a challenge, these are my top ten Human Resources trends of the decade.
 These Human Resources trends are presented in no particular order aside from the first trend, which has swamped HR the past couple of years.

-Now that you have had a look at the top ten Human Resources trends I've presented, plus several of my runner ups, what are yours?
-Do you agree or disagree with the Human Resources trends I have selected?
-Please share your thoughts on the "Readers Respond" form below.
+Now that you have had a look at the top ten Human Resources trends I've presented, plus several of my runner-ups, what are yours?
+Do you agree or disagree with the Human Resources trends selected?

 It's the Economy